karlorg/gdnwtw/README.md

+A tiny game for the game jam Ludum Dare #38 with the theme "A Small World".

 Map tiles by Buch at OpenGameArt.org, http://blog-buch.rhcloud.com and Jeffrey Kern (committer and creative consultant).
 Retrieved from https://opengameart.org/content/overworld-tiles-0

 Some sound effects based on those available online, including: